bonitasoft/bonita-doc/md/software-extensibility.md

 If a form uses some Javascript code based on an element in the HTML Document Object Model, the element may be moved, modified or removed in a future version so the Javascript will no longer work.
 * **Authorization Rule Mapping**.
 It is possible to modify authorization rules mapping applied to start a process, display process overview or execute a task.
 You can customize this mapping by defining your own bean and override property.
 See [Authorization Rule Mapping](custom-authorization-rule-mapping.md)
+* **BonitaStudioBuilder**
+Bonita Entreprise editions include a script, BonitaStudioBuilder (also known as the Workspace API), for building a bar file from a process in a repository.
+This intended to be used for automating process builds in a continuous integration and testing environment.
+You can use the BonitaStudioBuilder to build a bar file for processes stored in a repository.
+WorkspaceAPI is deprecated since Bonita 7.7.0.
+Instead, we strongly encourage you to use the *LA builder* included in the tooling suite of [*Bonita Continuous Delivery* add-on](https://documentation.bonitasoft.com/bcd/2.0/).
+One added-value is that LA builder does not need a Studio to be installed.

 Only the elements listed on this page are intended to be used as extension points.
 For other elements, there is no guarantee of stability, and a high probability of changes across versions.
 For example, the following should not be considered to be extension points: